Real-Life Mystery: A Name in My Vintage Book

 A Call to Action

-If anyone reading this can offer more information or perhaps knows Miss Beulah’s descendants, I would love to hear from you.
+If anyone reading this can offer more information or knows Miss Beulah’s descendants, I would love to hear from you.

 An earlier version of this article can be found here: https://medium.com/history-detective/the-story-of-miss-beulah-it-started-as-a-vintage-book-but-didnt-end-there-f9932338184f